Germany: Patent litigation

 Q: What remedies are available to a successful plaintiff?

 The remedies granted in Germany to a successful plaintiff are an injunction claim and a claim to render accounts.
-At the same time, the court will decide whether the plaintiff is entitled to claim damages.
+The court will also decide whether the plaintiff is entitled to claim damages.

-Injunction claims granted by the first-instance court are enforceable based on the provision of a security bond to secure potential damages claims.
+Defendant’s damages that arise owing to potentially unjust enforcement are reimbursed by the enforcing plaintiff.
+Accordingly, injunction claims granted by the first-instance court are enforceable based on the provision of a security bond to secure potential damages claims.
+The value of the security bond corresponds to the potentially considerable damages.
 Appeal decisions granting the injunction claim are enforceable without this constraint.

 Q: How are damages awards calculated?